 Since the initial release of ChatGPT by OpenAI in 2022, the spread of the use of generative AI has been swift.
-The emergence of large language models (LLMs)-the performance of which exceeds that of conventional natural language models-has expanded the scope of Al applications in a host of business settings, and many
+The emergence of large language models (LLMs)-the performance of which exceeds that of conventional natural language models-has expanded the scope of AI applications in a host of business settings, and many companies have tested it and are producing results.
+Recognizing the importance of generative AI, we also view it as a technology that will significantly impact on the industry overall, and have been promoting related initiatives from early on, including in-house verification.

-From enhanced business sophistication to enhanced service sophistication through generative Al
+From enhanced business sophistication to enhanced service sophistication through generative AI

 As soon as ChatGPT was available, we have been providing SCSK Generative AI (SCSK-GAI), an environment that enables employees to use generative AI in their work with peace of mind.
 We have also worked to provide the "Idea Kitchen" workshop, which organizes the application of generative AI to various tasks, and also supported to implement a dedicated environment for the advancement of information retrieval and inquiry services.
-To promote these initiatives, we have established support structures including a digital CoE comprising in-house experts and the SCSK Al Integration Lab, an organization dedicated to the promotion of Al.
+To promote these initiatives, we have established support structures including a digital CoE comprising in-house experts and the SCSK AI Integration Lab, an organization dedicated to the promotion of AI.

 Meanwhile, we are also promoting the use of generative AI to our own products, including community chatbots for our no-code development tool CELF and the incorporation of generative AI functionality into Prime-Tiaas, our cloud contact center service.
-Leveraging the knowledge gained from introducing generative AI to our own products through its evaluation, we provide a host of generative AI related services using various cloud
+Leveraging the knowledge gained from introducing generative AI to our own products through its evaluation, we provide a host of generative AI related services using various cloud services.

-We will continue to develop more advanced functions such as Al agents and fine tuning approaches into practical use, and to expand the range of Al applications.
-In addition to BankSavior - an integrated anti-money laundering solution - and other existing Al products, we will continue to advance the sophistication of our solutions by incorporating Al functions into ProActive, a domestically produced cloud-based ERP product, and atWill, a manufacturing industry development platform.
+We will continue to develop more advanced functions such as AI agents and fine tuning approaches into practical use, and to expand the range of AI applications.
+In addition to BankSavior - an integrated anti-money laundering solution - and other existing AI products, we will continue to advance the sophistication of our solutions by incorporating AI functions into ProActive, a domestically produced cloud-based ERP product, and atWill, a manufacturing industry development platform.

-Promoting Al-driven development to transform business models
+Promoting AI-driven development to transform business models

-Contributing to system development is one of areas with the most promise for the use of generative Al. Our expectations for innovation in this area are high, and through several projects we have tested, we have successfully confirmed some positive results.
-We will continue the measures described below to further promote the use of generative Al.
+Contributing to system development is one of areas with the most promise for the use of generative AI.
+Our expectations for innovation in this area are high, and through several projects we have tested, we have successfully confirmed some positive results.
+We will continue the measures described below to further promote the use of generative AI.